Skeppsbron: Prominent buildings and addresses

 Without a number : Stockholm Palace, and opposite to Slottsbacken the statue of Gustav III (1746–1792) by Tobias Sergel (1740–1814) inaugurated in 1808.
-It is made in bronze and describes the kings landing on the quay after the Russian war 1788-90.
+It is made in bronze and describes the kings landing on the quay after the Russian war 1788–90.
 The statue was inspired by the Apollo Belvedere marble, and the artist described his work as "is in movement, holding a helm in one hand, while offering an olive branch signifying peace with the other.
 He wears a navy uniform with a large cape fastened at the left shoulder."

 N.20, Brandstodsbolagets hus ("House of the Fire-insurance Company"), designed by Isak Gustaf Clason (1856–1930) and built by the turn of the century 1900 in the style of Tessin the Younger.
 The exploitation demands of the modern era resulted in the building as being disproportionately large for the setting on its completion, a problem however dissolved by the adoption of its scale by several other buildings along Skeppsbron.
 The Philippine Embassy in Stockholm previously occupied the building until it closed in 2012.

+N.28, Skeppsbron 28, serves as the headquarters of the YWCA-YMCA of Sweden.

 N.42B, Södra Bankohuset ("The Southern Bank Building"), formerly the Bank of Sweden, designed by Nicodemus Tessin the Elder and built 1663–1680, rebuilt in 1738 after plans by Carl Hårleman (1700–1753).

 N.48, Räntmästartrappan (literally: "Interest Master's Stairs", meaning: "Stairs of the Director of the Financial Administration"), named after a building once found on the southern corner of Skeppsbron and the stairs leading up to its main entrance.
 The building was located south of an historical alley called Räntmästergränden which passed through the present building on the location.

 The former name is also used for the area on the quay where the ferries to Djurgården departs.
 The red granite sculpture 'Sea god' (Sjöguden) by Carl Milles (1875–1955) found on the quay, is from 1913 and depicts a monster with a broad smile pressing a bashful mermaid to his chest.
 The sculpture is the only of the artist's many proposals for similar sculptures carried through.